-I would have never guessed that running into someone could totally change the course of my life.
+I would’ve never guessed that running into someone could totally change the course of my life.
 And I really mean running into someone.

 Anyway, I had arrived in London a few days early and spent most of them pursuing normal Muggle-ish tourism like visiting Buckingham Palace and Big Ben.
-Foolishly, I had not spent much time on my magical sightseeing, so it took me much longer than I had planned to find St. Mungo’s Hospital for Magical Maladies and Injuries where Professor Snape was holding his lecture.
-A Healer at the reception desk directed me to the ninth floor, mainly administrative but also holding numerous lecture halls as well as observatories for interesting magical operations.
-By now I was on the verge of being late to the lecture and berated myself repeatedly for my unpreparedness and poor time management and having acted like a primary-school girl on a field trip.
+Foolishly, I hadn’t spent nearly as much time on my magical sightseeing, so it took me longer than I’d planned to find St. Mungo’s Hospital for Magical Maladies and Injuries where Professor Snape was holding his lecture.
+A Healer at the reception desk directed me to the sixth floor, mainly administrative but also holding several assembly halls as well as observatories for interesting magical operations.
+By now I was on the verge of being late for the lecture.
+As I stood impatiently in the elevator, I berated myself repeatedly under my breath for my unpreparedness, poor time management, and having acted like a primary-school girl on a field trip.

-Since I was hurrying down the long and twisting hallways with my nose buried in a directory pamphlet, I had little vision as to where I was going.
-Therefore it was hardly surprising when I crashed into someone at a virtual run, strewing the contents of my bag across breadth of the corridor.
-I dropped to the floor to collect my scattered belongings while being gently dusted by loose leaves of parchment filtering down from the collision.
+I hurried down the long and twisting hallways with my nose buried in the directory pamphlet.
+After several incomprehensible turns that seemed to send me back in the direction I’d just come from, I appeared to be growing close to the hall … only to have the supposed location come and go on the map without anything resembling an assembly room appearing in my sight in the real world.
+I turned back and tried again.
+I was seriously going to be so late at this rate.
+I picked up my pace, still relying more on the location of my dot on the paper than paying any attention to the physical hospital around me.
+Therefore it was hardly surprising when I crashed into someone at a virtual run, the impact strewing the contents of my bag across breadth of the corridor.
+I dropped to the floor to collect my scattered belongings while being gently dusted by loose leaves of parchment floating down from the collision.

-“Oh, I’m so sorry!”
+“Oh my God, I am so sorry!”
 I gasped and looked to see if my victim was injured.
-My eyes came to rest on a wizard who appeared several years older than me.
-His long, black hair hung over his eyes as he stooped over to pick up the closest of his dropped notes, an empty file folder clutched in his left hand.
+My eyes came to rest on a wizard, who appeared several years older than me.
+His long, black hair hung over his eyes as he stooped over to pick up the closest of his dropped documents, an empty file folder clutched in his left hand.

 “Yes, I should hope,” he muttered irritably.
-He then retrieved the far flung papers astonishingly quickly with what seemed to be a nonverbal Summoning Charm directed with his empty right hand as his left gathered the parchment around his feet.
-Watching this deft spell-work left me frozen in amazement for a moment in an awkward half-crouch as I was trying to gather up my own things; the wizard was not even using a wand.
+He then retrieved the far-flung papers astonishingly quickly with what seemed to be a nonverbal Summoning Charm, directed with his empty right hand, as his left continued to gather the parchment around his feet.
+Watching this deft spell-work left me frozen in amazement for a moment in an awkward half-crouch as I was trying to clean up my own things; the wizard was not even using a wand.
 Within seconds he was standing, and his folder was full once more.
-Then he looked over and saw my expression, which must have been a strange mixture of undiluted awe and utter mortification.
+Then he looked down and saw my upturned expression, which must’ve been a strange mixture of undiluted awe and utter mortification.

-His scowl softened somewhat, and he said in a politer tone, “Forgive me.
+His scowl softened somewhat, and he said in a marginally politer tone, “Forgive me.
 I’m quite late and was not paying attention to where I was going either.”
-He knelt down beside me and helped me quickly locate the rest of my personal items as I fetched a quill of his that had gone astray.
-Once or twice his eyes darted to my Muggle jeans and pink hooded sweatshirt, quite different from his elegant robes of deep charcoal with black top-stitching.
+He knelt down beside me and helped me quickly locate the rest of my personal items, as I fetched a quill of his that’d been hiding behind me.
+Once or twice his eyes darted to my Muggle corduroys and white cardigan, different in every way from his expertly tailored robes of deep charcoal with black top-stitching.

 “Oh, that would be great!”
 I replied, and we took off down the hallway together.
-In fact, I had only been a few doors away, and if I had not been completely absorbed in that directory, I would have seen the placard in front of the hall bearing the words: “Professor Severus Snape of Hogwarts, ‘The Benefits and Shortcomings of Demi-Human Blood Usage in the Restorative Arts,’ Saturday the Twenty-Second, Noon to Two O’clock, Questions and Answers to Follow,” lit up in silver lettering.
+I’d only been a few doors away after all, and if I hadn’t been completely absorbed in that mislabelled directory, I would’ve seen the placard in front of the hall bearing the words: “Professor Severus Snape of Hogwarts, ‘The Benefits and Shortcomings of Demi-Human Blood Usage in the Restorative Arts,’ Saturday the Twenty-Second, Noon to Two O’clock, Questions and Answers to Follow,” lit up in silver lettering.
 The wizard opened the door and held it ajar for me.

 I gave him what I hoped to be a charming, apologetic smile and said, “Thank you and sorry again for that.”
 I held out my free hand to him, wondering if the British did that sort of thing.
-The wizard, who I now noticed to be quite interesting looking with his dark, brooding, melancholic eyes, gave me the same peculiar look once more, but took my hand nevertheless.
-I noticed his gaze lingered on the little Canadian flag pin I always kept on my hoodie.
+The wizard, who I was now noticing was quite interesting-looking, with his sharp facial contours and fathomless, dark eyes, gave me the same peculiar look once more but took my hand nevertheless.
+I noticed his gaze lingered on the little Canadian flag pin I always kept on the strap of my bag.

-“It has been a pleasure,” he said, rather like he meant it too, and walked into the auditorium.
-I scampered in after him and tried to find a seat as quietly as I could without attracting too many disparaging stares from elderly witches and wizards alike around me.
-Finding a seat near the back, I quickly took out my notebook and auto-refill quill and glanced out of the corner of my eye to see where my poor assaulted wizard was sitting.
-I could not say why, but he greatly intrigued me.
-My breath caught when I saw he had not taken a seat but was striding purposefully to the center of the theatre-in-the-round.
-He reached the podium on which he briskly sorted through his many sheets of parchment, thoughtfully rearranged by me.
-I sank down into my seat, as if he could have seen me, and covered my face in my hands.
-However, that did not stop me from hearing his polished baritone state, “Good afternoon, I am Professor Severus Snape.
+“It has been a pleasure,” he said, almost like he meant it, too, and walked into the auditorium.
+I scampered in after him and tried to find a seat as quietly as I could without attracting too many disparaging stares from the austere, academic witches and wizards around me.
+Stealing into a seat near the back, I quickly took out my notebook and auto-refill quill while glancing around out of the corner of my eye to see where my poor, battered wizard had settled himself.
+I couldn’t say why exactly, but he’d intrigued me.
+My breath caught when I saw he hadn’t taken a seat at all but was striding purposefully to the center of the theatre-in-the-round.
+He took his place behind the podium, on which he briskly sorted through his many sheets of notes, thoughtfully rearranged by me.
+I sank down into my seat, as if he could’ve seen me all the way in the back row, and covered my face with my hands.
+However, that didn’t stop me from hearing his polished baritone state, “Good afternoon, I am Professor Severus Snape.
 I apologize for the delay.”

 I had never been so mortified in my entire life.
-I had just physically assaulted my future mentor without a clue as to who he was.
-It would not be so drastic but for the fact that I would be “meeting” him in a week’s time when I arrived at Hogwarts to begin my apprenticeship.
-No wonder he had looked at me as if I were speaking Japanese when I referred to him in the third person.
-Even though I was lucky enough for him not to know who I was now, he would certainly recognize me at Hogwarts since I would probably be spending a lot of time under his tutelage.
-Well, obviously; that was why I had applied to Hogwarts after all.
+I’d just physically assaulted my future mentor, without a clue as to who he was.
+It wouldn’t be such a big deal if not for the fact that I’d be “meeting” him in a mere week’s time when I arrived at Hogwarts to begin my apprenticeship.
+No wonder he’d looked at me like I’d been speaking Mandarin when I referred to him in the third person.
+Even though I was lucky enough for him not to know who I was now, he’d certainly recognize me at Hogwarts since I was going to be spending a lot of time under his tutelage; that was why I applied to Hogwarts after all.
 I could just picture him a week from now upon seeing me.
-“Oh wonderful,” he would think, “I get to spend the vast part of this year with head-on collision girl.”
+“Oh wonderful,” he would think, “I get to spend the vast part of this year with Head-On Collision Girl.”
 As it happened, my mental self-berating caused me to miss the introduction to brilliant, forgiving, normal Professor Snape’s lecture.
-What a wonderful beginning I was having here.
+What a fantastic beginning I was having here.

-Fortunately, I had a squat witch in front of me from whom I was able to glean what I had missed by looking at her notes over her shoulder.
-So far it seemed Professor Snape had just covered his education, qualifications, and experience, mostly things I already knew from reading his essays and books.
-He attended Hogwarts School of Witchcraft and Wizardry, graduated 1977 second in his class; was accepted into the highly exclusive Academia Veneficiorum in Rome for graduate school; wrote his B.A.T.
-(Black Arts Thesis) on potion-making and the Dark Arts and received unprecedented full marks; graduated top of his class from the Academia in 1980; was hired a year later by Hogwarts to be their Potions master after six months of apprenticeship under the previous Potions master who was retiring that year, and has been teaching there ever since.
+Fortunately, I had a squat witch in front of me from whom I was able to glean what I’d missed by peeking at her notes over her shoulder.
+So far it seemed Professor Snape had just covered his education, qualifications, and experience, mostly things I already knew from reading his essays and books a hundred times.
+He attended Hogwarts School of Witchcraft and Wizardry in Scotland, graduated 1977, second in his class; was accepted into the highly exclusive Academia Veneficiorum in Rome for graduate school; wrote his B.A.T.
+(Black Arts Thesis) on potion-making and the Dark Arts and received unprecedented full marks; graduated top of his class from the Academia in 1980; was hired a year later by Hogwarts to be their Potions master after six months of apprenticeship under the previous Potions master, who was retiring that year, and has been teaching there ever since.
 Yes, I knew these facts well enough.
-What amazed me, now thinking upon it for the first time, was that I had never actually seen Professor Snape before.
-His picture was never published in his works, as far as I knew.
+What amazed me, now really thinking about it for the first time, was that I’d never actually seen Professor Snape before.
+His picture was never published in his works or any journal articles, as far as I knew.
 So he couldn’t blame me, obviously foreign from my accent and pin, for not knowing who the hell he was.
 Honestly!

 I listened with rapt attention.
 How could I not?
-Professor Snape spoke with an authoritarian certainty about everything, never once bringing the thought to my mind that he could be incorrect about any of it.
-Not to mention his rich, deep voice that gave me shivers more than once as I furiously scribbled down every word he said in shorthand.
+Professor Snape spoke with an authoritarian certainty about everything, making me never question once that he could be incorrect about any of it.
+Not to mention his rich, deep voice that seemed almost hypnotic as I furiously scribbled down every word he said in shorthand.

-At the end of the lecture, which I was convinced was at least five hours too short, Professor Snape called for questions.
-I had come to the lecture with more than one question on my mind, yet I feared now whether or not I had the conviction to ask any of them and create the possibility for further embarrassment.
+At the end of his dissertation, which I was convinced was at least five hours too short, Professor Snape called for questions.
+I had come to the lecture with more than one query in my mind, yet I feared now whether or not I had the fortitude to ask any of them.
+To speak out would draw attention to myself and risk the possibility of further embarrassment.
 Several witches and wizards around me were already raising their wands, tips aglow in the darkened hall.
 I debated back and forth the pros and cons of asking a simple question.

-Pro: asking a really insightful, intellectual question would not only show I had paid excellent attention to the lecture, but also that I was not an absolute spaz, contrary to what Professor Snape might now be thinking.
+Pro: asking a really insightful, intellectual question would not only show I’d paid excellent attention to the lecture, but also that I wasn’t an absolute spaz, contrary to what Professor Snape might now be thinking.
 Con: I could always ask him my questions later, in private, when I was at Hogwarts just in case they were not as clever as I thought.
-Pro: asking now meant that when I met Professor Snape later, he might remember me as “that girl who asked that really great question” rather than “that girl who almost gave me a concussion.”
+Pro: asking now meant that when I met Professor Snape later, he might remember me as “that girl who asked me that really great question” rather than “that girl who almost gave me a concussion.”
 Con: I was totally petrified.

-“One more question only, please.”
-Professor Snape’s statement jarred my reality, and without realizing it, I shot my hand in the air, my wand emitting little sparks from my over-zealousness.
-Professor Snape looked my way and raised an eyebrow when he saw it was me.
+“Only one more question, please.”
+Professor Snape’s statement jarred me, and without realizing it, I shot my hand in the air, my wand emitting little sparks from my over-zealousness.
+Professor Snape looked my way with a slight squint through the bright stage lights and raised an eyebrow when he was able make out that it was me.